 EJF calls on all countries to implement legislation to prosecute national citizens engaged in human trafficking on vessels registered to another country, to enact sustainable fisheries policies in line with the FAO and EU specifications and ensure fleet size is in line with scientifically informed sustainable fish yields.

-EJF calls on retailers and industry to eradicate the risks of human rights abuses in seafood supply chains.
-Stakeholders should collaborate to establish effective transparency and traceability across their whole supply chain and commit to independent, third-party and unannounced auditing of their supply chains - with protocols in place to address labour and human rights abuses.
+EJF calls on retailers and industry to scrutinise their seafood supply chains for any trace of human rights abuse or illegal fishing.
+Organisations should collaborate to establish transparency and traceability across their whole supply chain and commit to independent, third-party and unannounced auditing of their supply chains.

 They would torture and murder the fishers then throw them into the sea.
 They abused the crew in many ways - beating, hitting and killing out on the ocean.
 I witnessed murder with my own eyes.